codingforpleasure/customized-workspace/Ubuntu/useful-resources/classification.md

 The learning is done by optimizing the loss function.

-In differ to Adaboost the trees depth is between 8 to 32.
+In differ to Adaboost the trees depth in Gradient Boost is between 8 to 32.

 ```python
 from sklearn.ensemble import GradientBoostingRegressor